About Us

 Hannan Sheikh, finance & membership director, oversees the processes and systems related to finances, databases, and membership.
 She received an international MBA with a concentration in sustainability and environmental compliance and a BS in environmental science and policy from the University of Maryland.

 Fern Shepard, president, has over 30 years of experience in the environmental community, first as a staff attorney with Earthjustice and later as a senior officer managing international lands conservation programs at The Pew Charitable Trusts.
 She has worked on issues ranging from securing threatened and endangered species habitat to protecting children and at-risk populations from lead contamination and dangerous pesticides.
-Fern is chair of Earthjustice’s Board of Trustees and is a mother of three.
+Fern serves on Earthjustice’s Board of Trustees and is a mother of three.

 Board of Directors